mquan/api2ai/README.md

 ## Features

-**api2ai** lets you to interface with any API using English, or any natural language.
+**api2ai** lets you interface with any API using plain English or any natural language.

 - Automatically parses open API spec and auth schemes
 - Selects endpoint and parses arguments provided in user prompt